jamesmunns/jamesmunns-ng/content/blog/anachro-pc-001.md

 // Get limits of the arbitrator interface GET_ARBITRATOR_LIMITS()
 -> {
     min_speed_hz: 125_000,     // What is the minimum SPI clock rate?
     max_speed_hz: 8_000_000,   // What is the maximum SPI clock rate?
     exp_polls_per_sec: 100,    // What is the expected poll frequency?
-    request_line_shared: false,  // Is the request line open drain?
+    request_line_shared: false,// Is the request line open drain?
     total_memory: 524288,      // 512KiB
     max_files: 512,            // Max number of records alive at once }

 // Get limits for message creation